booch/presentations/proposals/RailsConf/2022/The Web: Not Just HTML, CSS, and JavaScript.md

     * Reverse
 * CSRF, XSS

-We'll then start up a Rails app and use some tools to view HTTP connections to the server:
+We'll then start up a Rails app and use various tools to view HTTP connections to the server:

 * ping
 * nslookup, dig